Political positions of Nigel Farage: Donald Trump

+Peter Mandelson

+In late 2024, Farage initially offered a degree of respect for Peter Mandelson's intellectual capabilities.
+Following Trump's victory in the US presidential election, Farage described Mandelson as a "very intelligent man" and suggested he would be a "good choice for ambassador" to the United States.
+Despite their fundamental political differences, Farage argued that Mandelson's experience as a former EU trade commissioner would allow him to "command respect" in Washington.
+He proposed working alongside Mandelson to secure a US–UK trade deal, offering himself as a strategic bridge to the Trump administration.

+By early 2026, Farage's tone changed as details emerged regarding Mandelson's relationship with Epstein.
+Farage branded the resulting fallout the "biggest scandal in British politics for over one century," stating it surpassed historical events like the Profumo affair.
+He accused Mandelson of "lying" about the extent of his ties to Epstein and suggested he should be investigated for potentially "breaching the Official Secrets Act" regarding the alleged sharing of market-sensitive information.
+Farage leveraged the controversy to critique Starmer's leadership, describing the decision to involve Mandelson in the administration as a "grave error of judgement" and a "serious misjudgement."
+He dismissed Starmer's subsequent apologies as "very weak" and "not quite believable," maintaining that the Prime Minister likely ignored multiple warning signs before Mandelson's eventual dismissal.

 Domestic policies

 Firearms

 In 2014 Farage said that it was UKIP policy for handguns in the UK to be legalised and licensed, describing the current legislation, brought in after the Dunblane school massacre, as "ludicrous".
 He also said in 2014 that there was no link between responsible handgun ownership and gun crime.

 In September 2025, Farage's previous comments in 2014 were referred to by Liberal Democrats leader Ed Davey who accused him of wanting to roll back British gun laws and spark "mass shooting" drills in British schools.
-Farage responded on LBC Radio by denying these claims.
+Farage responded on LBC by denying these claims.
 He argued that his quotes had been about shooting ranges and said: "The Olympic team should not have to go to Calais to practice, is what I said… (in) every other country in the world you have secure gun clubs where people can shoot."
-The Independent newspaper noted in 2025 that Farage has not expressed any policies on gun ownership as Reform UK leader.
+The Independent newspaper noted in 2025 that Farage had not expressed any policies on gun ownership as Reform UK leader.

 Death penalty

-Farage is opposed to the death penalty.
+Farage said in 2014 that he was opposed to the death penalty.